 - UHP Thesis

 - A student whom does not pursue, or have access to, a Thesis in their Major or Engineering Design Project may complete a UHP Thesis.
-The proposal deadline is the 10th day of instruction for the Fall-Winter quarters or last day of Fall instruction (before finals week), for the Winter-Spring quarters.
+The proposal deadline is the 10th day of instruction for Fall-Winter and Winter-Spring quarters.

-The UHP Thesis has a minimum enrollment of two consecutive quarters of IST 194HA-HB or HNR 195.
+The UHP Thesis has a minimum enrollment of two consecutive quarters of HNR 195.
 A student selects a faculty mentor of their choice, outlines their thesis plan with their instructor and documents expectations.
 The UHP Signature Work Guidebook provides full details on the thesis proposal and final document.

 - UHP Project

 - UHP students that do not seek a Thesis in Major or Engineering Design Project may complete a UHP Project.
-The proposal deadline is the 10th day of instruction for the Fall-Winter quarters or the last day of Fall instruction (before finals week), for the Winter-Spring quarters.
+The proposal deadline is the 10th day of instruction for the Fall-Winter quarters and Winter-Spring quarters.

 The UHP Project has a minimum enrollment of two consecutive quarters of HNR 195.
 Unlike the three options noted above, projects can be a creative work (new music composition, play, work of art) contributing to critical thinking, inspiration, and sense of connectedness on campus and in the community.
 While creative work is by definition novel, projects can build on existing work, but should clearly extend the scope of outreach, introduce something new, and/or dramatically improve the means of ongoing program assessment.